owenrh/spark-fires/README.md

 Once started the key cluster UIs should be available at:
  * Spark Master - http://localhost:8080/#/
  * Spark UI (once an app has been started) - http://localhost:4040/jobs/
- * Jupyter Lab - you can grab the URL or token from the docker compose output in your terminal
+ * Jupyter Lab - you can grab the URL or token from the docker compose output in your terminal (you may have to scroll up a little!)
    * http://127.0.0.1:8888/lab?token=<grab your token/URL from the startup logs>

 #### Scenarios